SIEM is now a $2 Billion industry, but only 21.9% of those companies are getting value from their SIEM, according to a recent survey.

 Ultimately, SIEM applications are only as capable as the data they receive.
 Without additional context on that data, IT is often left chasing down false alarms or otherwise insignificant issues.
 Context is key in the data security world to know which battles to fight.

 The biggest issue we hear from customers when they use SIEM is that it’s extremely difficult to diagnose and research security events.
 The volume of low-level data and the high number of alerts cause a ‘needle in a haystack’ effect: users get an alert but often lack the clarity and context to act on that alert immediately.

 The context that Varonis brings to SIEM can be the difference between a snipe hunt or preventing a major data security breach.

 Varonis classifies unstructured files based on hundreds of possible pattern matches, including PII, government ID numbers, credit card numbers, addresses, and more.
-That classification can be extended to search for company-specific intellectual property, discover vulnerable, sensitive information, and help meet compliance for regulated data – and Varonis reads files in place without any impact to end users.
+That classification can be extended to search for company-specific intellectual property, discover vulnerable, sensitive information, and help meet compliance for regulated data.
+Varonis reads files in place without any impact to end users.

-Varonis also performs user behavior analytics to provide meaningful alerts based upon learned behavior patterns of users, along with advanced data analysis against threat models that inspect patterns for insider threats (exfiltration, lateral movement, account elevation) and outsider threats (ransomware).
+Varonis also performs user behavior analytics (UBA) to provide meaningful alerts based upon learned behavior patterns of users, along with advanced data analysis against threat models that inspect patterns for insider threats (such as exfiltration, lateral movement, account elevation) and outsider threats (like ransomware).